Investors don’t believe they’ll make money on you.

 Not ready for the training?

-Learn the background.
+Learn the background first.

 Read The Road Less Traveled and discover the most important thing you also need, how to get it, and how to make it work for you.